 PH94B for Social Anxiety Disorder (SAD)

-There are no FDA-approved medications for on-demand, as-needed (PRN) treatment of SAD.
+There is no FDA-approved medication for as-needed, on-demand treatment of SAD.
 While three antidepressants (two SSRIs and one SNRI) are FDA-approved for treatment of SAD, they take many weeks to work, if they work at all, must be taken chronically, and often present troubling side effects.
 Individuals affected by SAD need novel treatment alternatives with fast onset therapeutic benefits and far fewer side effects.

 VistaGen’s PH94B neuroactive nasal spray is fundamentally different from all current treatments for SAD.
-Developed from proprietary compounds called pherines and administered as an odorless nasal spray, PH94B activates nasal chemosensory receptors that trigger neural circuits in the brain that suppress fear and anxiety.
-With its novel mechanism of pharmacological action, rapid-onset of therapeutic effects and exceptional safety and tolerability profile shown in clinical trials to date, we believe PH94B neuroactive nasal spray is an excellent product candidate with potential to become the first FDA-approved, on-demand, as-needed treatment for SAD.
+PH94B activates nasal chemosensory receptors that, in turn, engage neural circuits that lead to rapid suppression of fear and anxiety.
+With its novel mechanism of pharmacological action, rapid-onset of therapeutic effects and exceptional safety and tolerability profile shown in clinical trials to date, we believe PH94B neuroactive nasal spray is an excellent product candidate with potential to become the first FDA-approved on-demand treatment for SAD.

 In a 91-patient published, peer-reviewed, randomized, double-blind, placebo-controlled Phase 2 clinical trial, which included both laboratory-based public speaking and social situation challenges, PH94B, administered as a nasal spray at a microgram dose, significantly improved the primary efficacy endpoint, as assessed using subjective anxiety ratings on the Subjective Units of Distress Scale (SUDS), within 10 to 15 minutes of self-administration, without systemic exposure.4 It was not observed to be addictive, sedative or have other adverse events.
 Furthermore, in a 22-patient, four-week, randomized, double blind, placebo-controlled pilot Phase 3 crossover study, subjects receiving PH94B had a significantly greater decrease in average peak SUDS scores compared to placebo within one week of treatment.
 5 There was also a significantly greater decrease in Liebowitz Social Anxiety Scale (LSAS) avoidance scores for subjects who received PH94B first, before crossing over to placebo.
 These data were presented in a poster session at ADAA’s 2019 Annual Conference.